What is cellular agriculture?

 Cellular agriculture is the process of producing animal-based foods and other products directly from animal cells.

-Cellular agriculture offers a wide range of products from cultivated meat, poultry, fish and seafood, to other animal-based products e.g., cultivated foie gras, eggs, dairy, other non-food products.
+Cellular agriculture offers a wide range of products from cultivated meat, poultry, fish and seafood, to other animal-based products e.g., cultivated foie gras, eggs, dairy and other non-food products

 A small sample of animal cells is placed into a growth medium.
 The cells, nourished and stimulated by the growth medium, grow and develop into muscle, fat or other tissues to form meat and other animal products.

-All food on the market in the EU must be safe.
+All food on the market in the European Union (EU) must be safe.
 Each company developing cultivated animal food products in the EU must undergo a thorough pre-market safety review, and must comply with existing food safety regulations.

 Currently billions of animals are slaughtered for food every year.
 Cultivated meat and seafood can be made from a small sample of cells without the need to kill the animal.